mprestin77/AssignBackupPolicy-fn/README.md

 *Note: Alternatively, You can also use your local machine or OCI Compute as your dev environments. refer the quick start guide.*

-**Setup your cloudshell environment**
+**Setup your Cloud Shell environment**

-Login to OCI Cloud Console and Launch cloud shell
+Login to OCI Cloud Console and Launch Cloud Shell

 Use the context for your region, here us-phoenix-1 is used as an example
 ```